casper-network/docs-archive/technical-framework/node/communications.md

 * `known_block_hashes` can be supplied by the caller to provide an early exist criteria for the traversal.
 These can for example include the hashes close to the tip of the callers DAG, forks, and approved Blocks \(i.e. Blocks with a high safety threshold\).
 * `max_depth` can be supplied by the caller to limit traversal in case the `known_block_hashes` don't stop it earlier.
 This can be useful during iterations when we have to go back _beyond_ the callers approved blocks, in which case it might be difficult to pick known hashes.

-The result should be a partial traversal of the DAG in _reverse topological order_ returning a stream of `BlockSummaries` that the caller can partially verify, merge it into its DAG of pending Blocks, then recursively call `StreamAncestorBlockSummaries` on any Block that didn't connect with a known part of the DAG.
+The result should be a partial traversal of the DAG in _reverse topological order_ returning a stream of `BlockSummaries` that the caller can partially verify, merge into its DAG of pending Blocks, then recursively call `StreamAncestorBlockSummaries` on any Block that didn't connect with a known part of the DAG.
 Ultimately all paths lead back to the Genesis or last checkpointed Block so eventually we should find the connection, or the caller can decide to give up pursuing a potentially false lead from a malicious actor.

 The following diagram illustrates the algorithm.
 The dots in the graph represent the Blocks; the ones with thicker outer ring are the ones passed as `target_block_hashes`.
 The dashed rectangles are what's being returned in a stream from one invocation to `StreamAncestorBlockSummaries`.